 Asset Limited, Income Constrained, Employed

 We partnered with United Ways across Michigan, with help from the Consumers Energy Foundation, to bring you the ALICE Project.
-Through this research, we found that 39 percent of households in Kent County are struggling to afford the basic necessities of housing, child care, food, health care and transportation.
+The United Way ALICE Report provides the most comprehensive look at Michigan and Kent County residents who are struggling financially: 38% of households in Kent County could not afford basic needs such as housing, child care, food, health care, and transportation in 2015.

 Total Population Struggling to Afford Basic Needs Across Kent County

 Consequences of living below the ALICE Threshold